dotnet/aspnetcore/docs/UpdatingMajorVersionAndTFM.md

 ## Ingesting an SDK with the new TFM

 Typically we update the SDK we use in `main` every Monday.
-Once we have one that contains a runtime using the new TFM, we can update [eng/tools/RepoTasks/RepoTasks.csproj](/eng/tools/RepoTasks/RepoTasks.csproj), [eng/tools/RepoTasks/RepoTasks.tasks](/eng/tools/RepoTasks/RepoTasks.tasks), and [eng/helix/content/RunTests/RunTests.csproj](/eng/helix/content/RunTests/RunTests.csproj) to use `DefaultNetCoreTargetFramework` again rather than hard-coding the previous TFM.
+Once we have one that contains `Microsoft.Netcore.App` entries with the new TFM, we can update [eng/tools/RepoTasks/RepoTasks.csproj](/eng/tools/RepoTasks/RepoTasks.csproj), [eng/tools/RepoTasks/RepoTasks.tasks](/eng/tools/RepoTasks/RepoTasks.tasks), and [eng/helix/content/RunTests/RunTests.csproj](/eng/helix/content/RunTests/RunTests.csproj) to use `DefaultNetCoreTargetFramework` again rather than hard-coding the previous TFM.